Why Visit Ayutthaya: Hidden Secrets of Thailand’s Ancient Capital

 If you’re planning your itinerary, be sure to include:

-• Chao Sam Phraya National Museum: Great for understanding the city’s artifacts and history.
+- Chao Sam Phraya National Museum: View artifacts like golden Buddhas and weaponry, great for understanding the city’s history.

 Wat Yai Chai Mongkhon Temple.